 We randomly selected 10 recorded sessions (out of 50 recorded sessions) from each participant for a total of 120 brushing sessions.
 To establish ground truth information, trained and calibrated student researchers reviewed and annotated the individual video recordings, focusing on tooth surface coverage as well as brushing duration of each surface.
 Every epoch of brushing a tooth surface that lasted more than 0.5 seconds was labeled.
 Because the study phone camera recorded at 1080 p at 30 fps (frames-per-second), we were be able to get a 33 ms time resolution for the ground truth data.
 The annotated video timestamps were then aligned with the sensor signal time stamps.
 An experienced examiner verified usable sessions and conducted random audits of labeled data and provided feedback on systematic errors

 Dental surfaces were divided into dividing them into 16 regions (Figure 3) using the convention proposed by Lee et al. (ref).
-Bnriefly, dental surfaces are divided into maxillary (upper jaw) versus mandibular (lower jaw), right versus left versus anterior (middle) sides, and each of the teeth surfaces has buccal (outside), lingual (inside), and occlusal (flat) surfaces (expect for the anterior teeth surfaces that only have buccal and lingual sides).
+Briefly, dental surfaces are divided into maxillary (upper jaw) versus mandibular (lower jaw), right versus left versus anterior (middle) sides, and each of the teeth surfaces has buccal (outside), lingual (inside), and occlusal (flat) surfaces (except for the anterior teeth surfaces, which only have buccal and lingual sides).

 Fig 3.
 16 dental surfaces (image retrieved from []) considered in this study.